RemiBounoua7/RemiBounoua7/README.md

-## Hi 👋 I'm Rémi Bounoua, contributing to real world sports data analytics problems
+## Hi 👋 I'm Rémi Bounoua, 24 🇫🇷 Data Scientist

 I'm a passionate sports guy, I could talk about it for days.
 But I also am a Data Scientist.
 I intend on merging my 2 passions in new and exciting ways.
 I try to find novel methods to tackle existing real world problems, share my findings in a digestible yet elegant manner and provide value to those who read it.